 In Nepal, one third of the total refugee population are children.
 Refugee children have access to public schools in practice.
 UNHCR funded the construction and handed over two additional public-school buildings in Province 1 to strengthen access to public schooling for both, Bhutanese refugee children and local host community children.
-Due to COVID19, schools in Nepal have been closed since March 2020.
-To support remote learning opportunities which were developed by the Ministry of Education in the summer, UNHCR procured in 2020, 500 TVs and computer tablets for refugee children.
+Due to COVID-19, schools in Nepal have been closed since March 2020.
+To support remote learning opportunities which were developed by the Ministry of Education in the summer 2020, UNHCR procured and distributed 581 TVs and computer tablets for refugee children.